 What percentage of Christmas shopping is done online?

+We’re positive our top Christmas spending statistics got you both hyped and better prepared for this year’s holiday season.
 Still, don’t forget to take a deep breath, spend some more time with friends and family, and most important of all — enjoy yourself!
-It is Christmas after all.
+It is Christmas, after all.